haframjolk/exit-vim-button/README.md

 ## Summary
 You know the saying: Once you start using Vim, it's hard to quit.
 Well, that's exactly what this project aims to address.
 It's a button whose sole purpose is to exit Vim running in the native macOS Terminal app.
-This project does not require your Arduino to support keyboard commands.
+This project does not require an Arduino board with keyboard command support.

 ## Requirements
 * Arduino board (I used an Arduino Uno R3)